dosshell/tinycsocket/README.md

 You can read more about how to use submodules here: https://git-scm.com/book/en/v2/Git-Tools-Submodules

 ### I just want the lib files and link by my self
-You can also build this project to get a lib directory and an include directoy.
+You can also build this project to get a lib directory and an include directory.
 Generate a build-system out of tinycsocket with cmake and build the install target.
 Don't forget that if you are targeting Windows you also need to link to wsock32.lib and ws2_32.lib.